- Raleigh Summer Bucket List: Your Guide to Family Fun (2026 Edition) - May 18, 2026

 Gipson Play Plaza Fountain Plaza

-This incredible outdoor space has been in the works for over 2 years, and is finally set to open in May 2025.
-In addition to many other fun play elements, a splash pad/fountains will be there, too.
-Can’t wait to check it out!
+This incredible outdoor space was in the works for over 2 years, and finally opened in May 2025.
+In addition to being an incredible, huge adventure park, a splash pad/fountains are there, too!

 Pools with Splash Pads